The Best Tourist Spots in Brunei

-What are the best things to do in Brunei?
+Which are the best tourist spots in Brunei?

 Although the country is better known for its wealth than for its attractions, there are a few things to do in Brunei which sparked our interest.
-Here are the top things to do in Brunei!
+Here are the top tourist spots in Brunei!

 If there is only one attraction that you have to visit in Brunei, it is this.
 The gorgeous mosque is probably one of the most beautiful that we have come across, being set around an artificial lake near the Brunei River.
 The main dome of the mosque is covered in pure gold, which stands proudly against the white marble, and glistens brightly against the bright blue sky, if you lucky enough to experience good weather!

 A bridge leads from the mosque to the replica of a beautifully decorated royal barge, and the whole structure is surrounded by trees and flower gardens, making the prominent landmark a very beautiful place to spend some time in!
 It is important to dress appropriately, and if you’re a non-Muslim, don’t visit on Thursdays and Fridays as you will not be allowed access!
-This is easily one of the best things to do in Brunei!
+This is easily one of the best tourist spots in Brunei!

 Jame’Asr Hassanil Bolkiah Mosque

 Although the Sultan Omar Ali Saifuddin Mosque is more famous than the Jame’Asr Hassanil Bolkiah Mosque, the latter is larger and more elaborate, being able to house up to 5,000 worshipers.
 This mosque is not as ‘pretty’ as the former but is more grand and impressive than the smaller mosque and equally worth a visit.